German FA investigating Bellingham

 Last updated on .From the section European Football

-The German Football Association (DFB) are investigating England midfielder Jude Bellingham's comments about referee Felix Zwayer after Borussia Dortmund's 3-2 defeat by Bayern Munich.
+The German Football Association is investigating England midfielder Jude Bellingham's comments about referee Felix Zwayer after Borussia Dortmund's 3-2 defeat by Bayern Munich.

 Bellingham, 18, questioned Zwayer's appointment, referring to his six-month ban for a match-fixing scandal in 2005.